aswaroop976/raycast_wolfenstein/README.md

 Ray cast implementation similar to the game wolfenstein 3d To compile untextured navigate to the untextured directory and run "make".
 Then run "./raycast".
-Use arrow keys to navigate map use "ctrl +" or "ctrl -" to change FOV(zoom in and out). you can also try fisheye mode by running "./raycast fisheye"
+Use arrow keys to navigate map.
+Use "ctrl +" or "ctrl -" to change FOV(zoom in and out). you can also try fisheye mode by running "./raycast fisheye"

 Still working on the textured version